nim-lang/Nim/doc/manual.md

 default values for arguments, pass by name, varargs, etc.

 Custom pragmas can be used in all locations where ordinary pragmas can be specified.
-It is possible to annotate procs, templates, type and variable definitions, statements, etc.
+It is possible to annotate procedures, templates, type and variable definitions, statements, etc.

 The macros module includes helpers which can be used to simplify custom pragma